bitstorm/modern-webdev-wicket/README.md

 ```

 Opening our browser at [http://localhost:8084](http://localhost:8084) we should have the confirm that the new instance is using the same session with the same id.
+Feel free to play around stopping/restarting one of the two instances at a time to see that the session isn't lost as long as one instance is still active.

 ### Style your application eith SCSS